Photos provided by Thy Nguyen.

 This method of cooking gives the food a different flavour, one inspired by the team’s roots and history.
 Thy explains how her parents used to marinate chicken wings and cook them up on a barbecue — and it’s these nostalgic flavours that influence the interpretation of Vietnamese food you can expect at Noi Vietnamese Eatery.

 “We want an interesting alcohol menu to go with the food,” says Quang, so you can also expect a couple of beers making their Adelaide debut on tap.

 We’re talking Saigon Special Green by Bia Saigon (Vietnam), Hanoi Beer (Vietnam), Angkor Beer (Cambodia), Beer Lao (Laos), and Suntory Premium Malt (Japan).
 Thy tells us they are also working with a brewer to make our own larger that will available on tap — beer lovers get keen!

 With food just about sorted and the renos well on the way, we ask what the future holds for Noi Vietnames Eatery.
 Once the restaurant is up and running, the team will turn their focus to the function room in the back, which will offer a private and intimate dining space once its done.

-For familiar flavours cooked up in a way you’ve never experienced in Adelaide before, and a place you know you’ll be fed really well, you’ll want to check out Noi Vietnamese Eatery when it opens in early November — just in time for balmy, spring nights out.
+For familiar flavours cooked up in a way you’ve never experienced in Adelaide before, and a place you know you’ll be fed really well, you’ll want to check out Noi Vietnamese Eatery when it opens this Friday.

 Check out them out on Facebook.
 You’ll find Noi Vietnamese Eatery at 306 Glen Osmond Rd, Myrtle Bank SA.